cookieeikooc/FPGA-Pac-Man/bing_log.md

 ```

 ## Ghost
-When the frighten mode is going to end, the ghosts will flash, with the frequency of 4Hz (2 cycles a sec).
-The flash frame starting is independent to the position of the ghosts and the animation frame, and the animation frame is independent to the position of the ghost, with the frequency of 4Hz.
+When the frightened mode is going to end, the ghosts will flash at a frequency of 4Hz (2 cycles a sec).
+The flash frame starting is independent from the position of ghosts and the animation frame, and the animation frame is independent from the position of ghosts, with the frequency of 4Hz.

 queued: